aosabook/500lines/event-driven-web-server/writeup.md

 	              (:button :id "send" "Send")))))

-and have them mean the obvious.
-Actually, because we'd ostensibly be processing requests from untrusted sources, we'd want to write something more like
+And, actually, because any given application open to the greater internet will be processing data from untrusted sources, I'd want to write something more like

     (defun len-between (min thing max)
 	  (>= max (length thing) min))